Mercury Communications: Fixed-line phone services

 Mercury began by offering fixed-line facilities direct to business and residential customers.
 Callers could use the 'Mercury 2300' service via their existing BT phone line by dialling a '131' prefix followed by a ten-digit customer code, then the number they wished to dial.
 Some phones were manufactured with a 'Mercury button' which allowed the prefix and customer code to be stored and then dialled with a single button press.

 Later, a more modern indirect service was introduced which required only the dialling of an access code (132) and the destination number.
 Mercury also provided backbone services to the emerging British cable operators which were beginning to offer their own fixed-line telephone services.

 Mercury moved into the Private Branch eXchange market in 1990 as a result of Telephone Rentals being bought by Cable & Wireless.
 This enabled the Smart Box to be connected to a large number of TR's customers, so traffic was routed away from BT onto Mercury's network.
 Mercury pulled out of the PABX market in 1996, when it sold that part of the business to Siemens, creating Siemens Business Communication Systems (SBCS), which later became Siemens Communications.

 In 1997 the Mercury brand ceased to be and it was amalgamated into Cable & Wireless Communications.
 The consumer arm of the latter would eventually be bought out by the telecommunications firm NTL in 1999, and then sold on to Npower in 2001 before the service was withdrawn entirely some years later.

-Its name lives on through its original sponsorship of the Mercury Music Prize, although now sponsored by Hyundai.
+Its name lives on through its original sponsorship of the Mercury Music Prize, now sponsored by Free Now.